 Frenectomy: Get the Freedom to Eat, Talk and Smile

-At Portal Cypress Family Dentistry and Orthodontics, we take pride in giving our patients a life of freedom.
+At Portal Cypress Dentistry, we take pride in giving our patients a life of freedom.
 This why we have specialized in treatment and correction of elongated, tight, or obtrusive frenums.

 Our dental team helps patients who are tongue-tied or lip-tied to enjoy life; eat well and talk freely through our simple, low-risk medical procedure.